Renting Apartments and Homes for People With Disabilities

 - Reachable counters, light switches, thermostats and electrical outletsMakes operation easier for someone who mobilizes from a wheelchair.

-- Easy access to kitchen and bathroomGives access to people with mobility impairments.
+- Easy access to kitchen and bathroomGives access to people with mobility needs.

-- Grab bars and handlesOffers stability for those with mobility impairments.
+- Grab bars and handlesOffers stability for those with mobility needs.

 - Elevator for multi-level buildingsProvides greater ease of movement.